Terms and Conditions of Website Use

 4.1.1 Physical paper files (stored in secure, locked facilities)

-4.1.2 Electronically (the practice utilises a secure, POPIA complaint platform called VeriClaim to store your personal information digitally)
+4.1.2 Electronically (the practice utilises two secure, POPIA complaint platforms called VeriClaim and LogBox (Pty) Ltd, to store your personal information digitally)

 4.1.3 Visual records (e.g. x-rays, CT/MRI scans and images; which are stored electronically or on physical CD’s)